A transient ischemic attack (TIA), also known as a ministroke, occurs when the blood supply to the brain temporarily stops.

 Knowing the symptoms of a TIA and getting help quickly may help prevent a more severe and possibly life threatening event.

 In this article, learn more about what a TIA involves and which action to take if one occurs.

 A TIA causes similar symptoms to those of a stroke, but it is temporary.
 The reduced blood supply usually only lasts for a few seconds, and the symptoms tend to last for minutes.
 Rarely, they can last for up to a few hours.

 TIAs occur when a blood clot

 The American Stroke Association urge people not to ignore a TIA, as it can be a warning sign for a major stroke.

-Statistics suggest that TIAs affect around 2% of the population of the United States.
+Statistics suggest that TIAs affect around

 The symptoms of a TIA will depend on which part of the brain is not receiving adequate blood flow.